Meadowlarke/Bibliography/Bibliography.md

 89: Changing techniques after the '60s and more plentiful recordings.

+##### Niranjana, Tejaswini. _Musicophilia in Mumbai: Performing Subjects and the Metropolital Unconscious._ Durham: Duke University Press, 2020.

+ix: Aknowledgements.

+Introduction: On Not Being Able to Learn Music.

+1: The author's experiences of music as a young girl.

+2: Class, arts, and marriage.

+3: The author's relationship to music changing after a visit to Trinidad.

+4: Caribbean-style wining.

+5: Foregrounding practice rather than institution.

+-: Problems with learning music late in life.

+6: Questions of social relationship with teacher.

+-: Looking back and looking sideways as metaphors for moves to understand what it means for a modern indian woman to lear Hindustani music today.

+7: "Skyptimacy."

+-: Theis of book.

+8: The issue of modernity.

+9: Modernity in Mumbai.

+10: Muscophilia.

+-:" Metropollitan unconscious"

+11: The habitus.

+14: Overview of the chapters.

+###### Chapter 1: Musicophilia and the Linga Musica in Mumbai.

+19: Mumbai in the 1860 and its entertainment industry.

+20: Dispersal of the pincley court of Awadh in northern Inida in 1857.

+-: New kinds of listening experiences.

+24: Bombay as an imperial city.

+25: Musical migration to Mumbai.

+29: Hindustani music and theater.

+32: The tawaif.

+36: Language in India.

+40: Murja and its shrinking venues.

+-: Enthographic description of a murja performance.

 ##### Novak, David, and Matt Sakakeeny.
 "Introduction" in _Keywords in Sound,_ edited by David Novak and Matt Sakakeeny, 1-11.
 Durham: Duke University Press Books, 2015.
 [PDF](file:///home/harlan/Downloads/School%20Downloads/MuiscandBody/Week1/introduction%20and%20acoustemology.pdf)